What can I do with a BSW degree?

 Yes, the option of a distance education delivery method allows students to complete the BSW program while residing across Canada.

-You will complete the same course and practicum requirements for your program regardless of the course delivery method.
+Yes, you will complete the same SWRK courses and practicum requirements for your program regardless of the course delivery method.

-Current course tuitions fees are available on the Registrar’s website http://umanitoba.ca/student/records/fees/Undergraduate_Tuition.html and are generally updated yearly.
-Tuition fees are assessed at a per credit hour rate When students are assessed per credit hour tuition, the fees are assessed at the per credit hour course rate of the teaching unit for each course.
+Current course tuitions fees are available on the Registrar's website and are generally updated yearly.
+Tuition fees are assessed at a per credit hour rate.
+Courses taken through the University of Manitoba are usually 3 credit hours or 6 credit hours.
 Along with the tuition there are Endowment and Student Organization Fees as well.

-If you are admitted with a previous degree completing a full-time course load, the program can be completed within 2 academic years.
+If you are admitted with a previous degree and will be taking a full-time course load, the program can be completed within 2 academic years.
 However, if you are trying to balance work, family commitments, course work and practicum placements, you may want to take a part-time course load instead.
-You are given 9 years to complete the program.
+You are given a maximum of 9 years to complete the program.
 The completion time for students taking a part-time course load is highly variable.